 Dressed oysters, tantalising dishes and Georgian architecture in Mercure Nottingham City Centre Hotel.

-If great food, cask ales, a fun atmosphere and an unusual setting are what you're looking for, The Curious Tavern will tick all your boxes.
-Situated in the middle of Hockley, the heart of Nottingham's quirky creative quarter, this utterly unusual venue has become a pit-stop for weary shoppers and a haunt for locals and visitors looking for a lively place to enjoy great food and excellent drinks.
+If great food, cask ales, a fun atmosphere and an unusual setting are what you're looking for, The Curious Tavern will tick all your boxes for dining in Nottingham.
+Situated in the middle of Hockley, the heart of Nottingham's quirky creative quarter, this utterly unusual venue has become a pit-stop for weary shoppers and a haunt for locals and visitors looking for a lively place to enjoy great food and excellent drinks in Nottingham.

 With regards to the menu, there's something for everyone.
 The Curious Tavern specialises in oysters dressed and served in a variety of tantalising ways, such as the English with Hendrick's and cucumber or the Jap, breaded with panko crumb and served with katsu curry sauce.
 If that doesn't take your fancy, perhaps opt for a burger or why not tuck into a hand-stretched pizza.
 For the lovers of traditional pub grub, the local game pie or IPA battered cod is a must at Curious Tavern in Mercure Nottingham.

 It’s so cool, deep underground in medieval caves, that revellers might need a faux fur throw from the trunk in the corner to keep cosy.
 Located eight metres beneath the streets of Hockley, the Lost Caves are a unique addition to the city’s vibrant bar scene.